 There is also no inheritance tax in Alabama.
 The inheritance laws of other states might apply to you, though, if your loved one lived in a state that has an inheritance tax and left you something from their estate.
 In Pennsylvania, for instance, the inheritance tax applies to out-of-state inheritors.
 Make sure to look at the laws of the state your grantor lived in once you receive your inheritance.

 There is also no gift tax in Alabama.
-The federal gift tax has a $15,000 annual exemption per gift receiver.
-You can give up to $15,000 to any number of people without having to declare the gifts in your tax return.
-There is also a lifetime gift tax exemption of $11.18 million.
-Exceeding $15,000 in gifts to any one person in a given year counts against that and lowers your federal estate tax exemption.
+The federal gift tax has a $15,000 annual exemption per gift receiver in 2021, going up to $16,000 in 2022.
+You can give up to $16,000 to any number of people without having to declare the gifts in your tax return.
+There is also a lifetime gift tax exemption of $12.06 million.
+Exceeding $16,000 in gifts to any one person in a given year counts against that and lowers your federal estate tax exemption.

 Federal Estate Tax

 No matter how big your estate, you won’t owe any estate tax in Alabama.
 The federal estate tax still applies, though.
-The exemption for the federal estate tax is $11.18 million, which increased after the new tax bill was signed in 2018.
+The exemption for the federal estate tax is $11.70 million for deaths in 2021, going up to $12.06 million in 2022.
 For married couples, the tax is portable.
-This means that with the right legal steps up to $22.36 million is protected when both spouses die.
+This means that with the right legal steps up to $24.12 million is protected when both spouses die.

 If the estate exceeds that amount, the federal estate tax tops out at 40%.
 A full federal estate tax rate chart is below.